pi43r/conversations-with-computers/Chapters/Talking to Computers.md

 > You: What is art for her?
 > Oracle:  art is the process of iterating through consciousness generation.

-This served as inspiration for further experiments using a whispering voice and 3D printing a female doll.
-To recreate the voice I searched for tools to do voice synthesis and found an open source toolbox from Corentin Jemine that claimed to do Real-Time Voice Cloning.
-The method that essentially used transfer learning on
+This served as a base for the identity of *Leewa* and inspired further experiments using a whispering voice and 3D printing a female doll bust.
+To recreate the voice I searched for tools to do voice synthesis and found an open source toolbox from Corentin Jemine that claimed to do Real-Time Voice Cloning from a few seconds of audio.[^45] The method is essentially based on a previous paper from Google engineers: *Transfer Learning from Speaker Verification to  Multispeaker Text-To-Speech Synthesis*[^46] (SV2TTS), which itself uses a pipeline of a speaker-encoder network (GE2E) to represent different voices in different positions of the latent space, a text to waveform synthesizer (Tacotron) and a vocoder to generate sound from these waveforms (WaveNet).[^47] As described previously combining different encoding and generator systems into a larger framework is commonly used and is commercially used in Google’s Assistant and their cloud services for other companies.
+Thanks to the efforts of Corentin Jemine and the other contributors, who built a user interface to explore these tools, we were able to input our own voices and generate new samples with pre-conditioned voice models.
+Unfortunately though the results were not as expected, by inputting only a small number of samples the output was not picking up on or voice characteristics and was too noisy and of low-quality.